Beautiful World (Hikaru Utada song)

-"Beautiful World" is a song by Japanese musician Hikaru Utada.
+"Beautiful World" is a song by Japanese American musician Hikaru Utada.
 It served as the theme song for Evangelion: 1.0 You Are (Not) Alone, the 2007 film reboot of the anime Neon Genesis Evangelion.
-It was released as a double A-side single on August 29, 2007 along with their song "Kiss & Cry", which had been released digitally three months earlier.
+It was released as a double A-side single on August 29, 2007 along with the song "Kiss & Cry", which had been released digitally three months earlier.
+The song was written and co-produced by Utada, while Akira Miyake and the singer's father Teruzane Utada served as producers.
 In 2009, a remix of the song, "Beautiful World (Planitb Acoustica Mix)" served as the theme song of the second film in the series, Evangelion: 2.0 You Can (Not) Advance.

+Musically, "Beautiful World" is a pop song that incorporates elements of house music, dance and trance.
+Lyrically, it delves upon themes of love and desire, being inspired by the character Shinji Ikari.
+Upon its release, "Beautiful World" received positive reviews from music critics, who commended Utada's lyrical abilities and production style; it won numerous accolades in Japan, and has subsequently been listed as one of their best releases.

+Commercially, "Beautiful World" and "Kiss & Cry" experienced success in Japan.
+The single reached number two on the Oricon Singles Chart and was certified platinum by the Recording Industry Association of Japan (RIAJ) for shipping over 250,000 physical copies.
+"Beautiful World" individually sold over one million legal downloads and 500,000 ringtones throughout Japan, earning it a million and double platinum certification from the RIAJ.
+Utada has since performed the song during their Wild Life concert tour and additionally placed the recording on compilation albums such as Utada Hikaru Single Collection Vol. 2 (2010) and Science Fiction (2024).